Mint Lemonade Spritzer Easy Recipe

 summer drink with lemonade and mint

-• I make it by the glass, but it could definitely be made in a pitcher.
-A clear pitcher filled with this lemonade would be beautiful, with lemon slices floating on the top.
+• I make it by the glass, but you could definitely make a big batch in a large pitcher.
+A clear pitcher filled with this fresh lemonade would be beautiful, with lemon slices floating on the top.
+Make sure to give it a good stir with a wooden spoon to avoid any metallic taste.

 Mint Lemonade Spritzer

-This mint lemonade spritzer recipe is a refreshing summer drink that mixes up in minutes and tastes amazing.
-Less than 5 calories per serving!
+This mint lemonade recipe is a refreshing and simple drink that mixes up in minutes, has just a few ingredients, and tastes amazing.
+This is a zero calorie sparkling mint lemonade!

 Prep Time 5 minutes